Huainanzi

-The Huainanzi is an ancient Chinese text made up of essays from scholarly debates held at the court of Liu An, Prince of Huainan, before 139 BCE.
-Compiled as a handbook for an enlightened sovereign and his court, the work attempts to define the conditions for a perfect socio-political order, derived mainly from a perfect ruler.
-With a notable Zhuangzi 'Taoist' influence, alongside Chinese folk theories of yin and yang and Wu Xing, the Huainanzi draws on Taoist, Legalist, Confucian, and Mohist concepts, but subverts the latter three in favor of a less active ruler, as prominent in the early Han dynasty before the Emperor Wu.
+The Huainanzi is an ancient philosophical and governmental Chinese text made up of essays from scholarly debates held at the court of Liu An, Prince of Huainan, before 139 BCE.
+Compiled as a compendium for an enlightened sovereign and his court, the work attempts to define the conditions for a perfect socio-political order, derived mainly from a perfect (or enlightened) ruler.
+With a notable Zhuangzi 'Taoist' influence, alongside Chinese folk theories of yin and yang and Wu Xing, the Huainanzi draws on Taoist, Legalist, Confucian, and Mohist concepts.
+But it subverts the latter three in favor of a less active ruler, as prominent in the early Han dynasty before the Emperor Wu.

-The early Han authors of the Huainanzi likely did not yet call themselves Taoist, and differ from Taoism as later understood.
-But K.C.
-Hsiao and the work's modern translators still considered it a 'principal' example of Han 'Taoism', retrospectively.
-Although the Confucians classified the text as Syncretist (Zajia), its ideas theoretically contributed to the later founding of the Taoist church in 184 c.e.
-Sima Tan may have even had the "subversive 'syncretism'" of the Huainanzi in mind when he coined the term, claiming to "pick what is good among the Confucians and Mohists."
+The early Han authors of the Huainanzi themselves likely preceded Taoist identification, and differ from Taoism as later understood.
+Sima Tan may have had the "subversive 'syncretism'" of the Huainanzi in mind when he coined the term Daojia ("Taoism"), claiming to "pick what is good among the Confucians and Mohists".
+Its ideas theoretically contributed to the founding of the Taoist church in 184 c.e..

-Major influences

-Although the first and twelfth chapters of the work are based on the Tao Te Ching, the Huainanzi most strongly resonates with the Zhuangzi, with influences including such works as the Lüshi Chunqiu, Han Feizi, Mozi, Guanzi, the Classic of Poetry, and Xunzi.
-Quantitatively, its most major influences are the Zhuangzi and Lüshi Chunqiu, and about half as much the Tao Te Ching and Han Feizi, including traces of Shen Buhai.
-But the work disparages the Han Feizi's combination of Shang Yang and Shen Buhai, glossing the three as penal.

-Zhuangzi influences only exist as traces in the earlier, late Warring States period Han Feizi, and the Mawangdui silk texts Huangdi sijing, entombed in the early Han dynasty, still does not associate Laozi and Zhuangzi.
-In these terms, the Huainanzi is notable as the main evidence of Zhuangzi influence in the Han dynasty.
-Scattered anecdotes are comparable to Mencius, though sometimes differing.
+Confucian bibliographers classified it as Zajia or 'Syncretist', but came to often consider it a Taoist classic, at least by extension of its use of themes from Laozi and Zhuangzi as classics.
+Though not achieving the status of a classic, it came to be considered an important philosophical work, and was later included in the Daozang.
+K.C.
+Hsiao and the work's modern translators considered it a 'principal' example of Han 'Taoism', retrospectively.

+Dating

+The Huainanzi is said to have been compiled by Liu An for presentation to the Emperor Wu of Han.
+While the modern translators of the Huainanzi did believe it had been compiled by a Liu An, they believed much of it was earlier written during the reign of Wu's father, Emperor Jing of Han.

+Debates on organization of the government had already begun under Jing.
+Liu An himself would have been around during Jing's reign, and the process of debate and organization were not quick; although increasing under Jing, they date back to the founding of the Han dynasty.

+More recent scholarship argues that the final chapter of the Huainanzi, Yaolue, was composed after Liu An's death.

+Jixia inheritance

+In an earlier work, John S Major, the work's modern translator, considered the Huainanzi a product of the Huainan academy, "maintaining and extending the tradition of the Jixia Academy".
+The Jixia Academy's Qi state and later Huainan Kingdom border one another, situated around the eastern coastal "periphery of the Chinese Zhongyuan cultural heartland".
+Despite the interceding events of the Qin and Han dynasties, there is only about a century's difference between the death of the Jixia academy's founder and the founding of the Huainan academy.